 Then apply some surface purifier fluid to ensure the surface is properly prepared.
 Thermal paste removers leave behind a residue that needs cleaning to get a truly clean surface.

 Make sure the CPU dries completely before you begin the process of applying the new paste.

 I like to take a clean microfiber cloth at the end to remove the last bit of surface purifier that may be left to ensure the surface is dry.

-Make sure no particles of dust or other debris makes their way onto either surface, especially after you have applied thermal paste.
-You can even use a little compressed air to ensure the area is dust-free before applying the thermal paste.
+Ensure no dust or other debris particles make their way onto either surface, especially after applying thermal paste.
+You can even use a little compressed air to ensure the area is dust-free before applying it.

 After the CPU is clean and dry, you’re ready to apply the new thermal paste.
 Here’s how:

 - Apply the thermal paste onto the center of the central processing unit’s lid.
-You don’t need a lot of paste: a pea-sized amount will suffice.
-This lid also called an integrated heat spreader, is the heat sink that distributes heat from the processor to the CPU cooler.
-If your paste came with an applicator, you could use this tool to spread the paste out evenly before clamping the heat sink down.
+You don’t need a lot: a pea-sized amount will suffice.
+This lid, also called an integrated heat spreader, is the heat sink that distributes heat from the processor to the CPU cooler.
+If your paste comes with an applicator, you could use this tool to spread it out evenly before clamping the heat sink.

 - Place the cooler onto the CPU.
 You should do this with enough force that the cooler doesn’t slide around but gently enough that you don’t cause any damage.